 I had the displeasure of watching a video by an Arab singer showing women fully attired in white with their eyes exposed dancing somewhat provocatively.

-For Muslim viewers, you’d think the spectacle would anger many.
+For Muslim viewers, you would think the spectacle would anger many.

-There wasn’t a peep from Muslims, a blatant case of double standards, now a norm.
-If a non-Muslim produced such a video, add to it, a “Westerner”, a riot might’ve ensued.
+There was not a peep from Muslims, a blatant case of double standards, now a norm.
+If a non-Muslim produced such a video, add to it, a “Westerner”, a riot might have ensued.

 Ponder that for a moment.